Immunisations - Children

 If you believe your child is not fully vaccinated against either polio or measles, mumps or rubella, you can must book a catch-up appointment.
 You can do this by either:

-For more information about the MMR vaccine, please see the NHS website
+For more information about the MMR vaccine please see the NHS website

-You can also watch this series of videos, created by the NHS, to explain the importance of the MMR and polio vaccinations.
+You can also watch this series of videos, created by the NHS, to explain the importance of the MMR

 HPV vaccine